 Class A, Series 4 holders may request redemption of their shares at any time.
 Requests are held to December 31st annually.
 The Board of Directors will approve redemption requests once annually, at its first Board meeting in each fiscal year once redemptions can legally occur.
 All redemptions are at the discretion of the Board of Directors.
 Redemptions at the shareholder's option in a particular fiscal year are also subject to a limit of 10% of the number of the Class A, Series 4 shares, issued and outstanding at the end of the prior fiscal year.
-Alterna Savings, at its option, may reacquire the Class A, Series 4 shares, for cancellation after a period of five years following the issuance of the shares.
+Alterna Savings, at its option, may reacquire the Class A, Series 4, Series 4 shares, for cancellation after a period of five years following the issuance of the shares.

-Class A, Series 5 holders are not permitted to redeem their shares prior to the fifth anniversary of their issuance.
-The fifth anniversary of their issuance would be between May 31st and August 31st of 2022.
+Class A, Series 5 holders may request redemption of their shares after the fifth anniversary of their issuance, which is between May 31st and August 31st of 2022.
 The Board will approve redemption requests once annually, at its first Board meeting in each fiscal year once redemptions can legally occur.
 All redemptions are at the discretion of the Board of Directors.
 Redemptions at the shareholder's option in a particular fiscal year are also subject to a limit of 10% of the number of the Class A, Series 5 shares, issued and outstanding at the end of the prior fiscal year.
 Alterna Savings, at its option, may reacquire the Class A, Series 5 shares, for cancellation after a period of five years following the issuance of the shares.